buckbaskin/buckbaskin.github.io/content/making-a-website-more-accessible.md

 1. Add a main id to the correct pages in the template
 2. Add a link to the top of the page in the template that skips directly to the content labelled with the id `main`
-3. Add some css to hide it until it comes in focus
+3. Add some CSS to hide it until it comes in focus

 ### Step 1: Something to reference